robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 - Define a release strategy to ensure a shared understanding of the release lifecycle.

-- Model the release process (as a diagram)
+- Model the release process (as a diagram).

 - Pre-deployment, the environment and infra need to be put into a clean state.
 This shoud be fully automated.